Martin-Moras/obsidian-git-sync/1. Excalidraw/Mind model.excalidraw.md

 Assumptions ^zzkPRrdQ

-Part ^6PBDmEHv

-Trigger ^5933CuX0

-Reaction ^tcSd0Niu

 Information tends to move from short-term to long-term memory through a process called encoding.
 Factors influencing this transfer include the significance of the information, repetition, emotional arousal, and meaningful associations.
 When information is actively processed and connected to existing knowledge, it is more likely to be stored in long-term memory. ^hKNWWIB4

 Memories ^f2IO2gE0

+Pure sensory input ^auay2YOO

+Part ^PPtDEY8R

+Trigger ^OebhlmSk

+Reaction ^vpXQQIVt

 # Embedded files